-VfL Wolfsburg-Fußball GmbH stands for an open-minded and tolerant football culture and condemns xenophobic, racist, homophobic, violent, antisemitic and extremist behaviour, ideology and political views.
+VfL Wolfsburg-Fußball GmbH (VfL) stands for an open-minded, tolerant football culture and condemns xenophobic, racist, anti-Semitic, violent, homophobic, left-wing and right-wing extremist behaviour, as well as other radical views and ideologies.

 The Volkswagen Group has developed a Whistleblower System in order to protect the Volkswagen Group and VfL Wolfsburg from serious breaches of rules and legal violations.